eccoyle/eccoyle/readme.txt

-testing if this is the correct file
+testing if this is the correct filemaking some more changes to this file